bielrv/rate-volume-mix-analysis/readme.md

 # Rate vs Volume Mix Analysis

 It is common in business to analysis Month over Month (MoM) Key Performance Indicators (KPIs).
-These variations requiere, oftentimes, a deeper understanding other than the total change.
+These variations requiere, oftentimes, a deeper understanding other than the total absolute change.

 ## Reasons of KPI variations